Federal Work-Study Program

 How do I keep track of the time that I work?

 All hours must be recorded on a time sheet.
 Please see your supervisor for instructions on how to keep track and submit your work hours.
-The student should fill in the hours worked on the day that the work is performed to the nearest tenth of an hour.
-(For example, 10 hours and 35 minutes would be recorded as 10.6 hours).
+The student should fill in the hours worked on the day that the work is performed in 15 minute increments (For example, 10 hours and 30 minutes should be recorded as 10.5 hours and 12 hours and 15 minutes should be recorded as 12.25 hours).
 All electronic time sheets must be approved by the supervisor in order to be processed.
 All electronic time sheets must be submitted to your supervisor by 12:00 noon every Friday in order to be paid on a timely basis.
 If the student works on the weekend, the student must submit the electronic time sheet to the supervisor by 9:00 a.m. on the following Monday.

 How do I get paid?